|

 Further personal progress

-my left eye was amblyopic, meaning that I favored my right eye for seeing.
+that my left eye was amblyopic, meaning that I favored my right

 By the end of Tom's training my visual acuity had progressed

-was suddenly able to see depth.
-I realized I had never before seen the
+to see depth.
+I realized I had never before seen the 'spaces'

-teaching an eyesight class in October 2005 I checked my own distance acuity
+While teaching an eyesight class in October 2005 I checked my

-confirmed it is holding steady at 20/10.
-I am delighted with my current
+at 20/10.
+I am delighted with my current eyesight, and

 Found my mission